bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 In this case, I've declared the `<section>` element to be a flex parent, making all of the `<div>` elements flex children.
 That relationship doesn't go past this parent-child relationship, so your markup is very important here.

-Flex children can also be flex parents though.
+Flex children can also be flex parents.
 We'll look at this in a bit.

 The easiest way to use flexbox is just to declare it on the parent.
 There a bunch of defaults that come into play, and you will automatically create a vertical row of boxes that flex to fill the space of the parent.
 That's just one line of CSS!